 McKesson Corporation (MCK) Lifted to Strong-Buy at Vetr Inc.

-The firm presently has a $187.51 price objective on the stock.
-Vetr 's target price suggests a potential upside of 12.49% from the stock's previous close.
+The firm currently has a $187.51 price objective on the stock.
+Vetr 's target price would indicate a potential upside of 12.49% from the company's previous close.

 Comments